AlexisGitHu/BipartiteNetworks_SAA/README.md

 vegan

+Newest versions of the packages still work with the implementations but avoid them unless specified by kcorebip package installation.

 ### Repository
 As this work adds content to Javier García Algarra original  repositories Kcorebip and Spectnull, this repository provides a submodule for both.